oreo-framework/oreo/readme.md

 ./update-essentials.sh
 ```

-To simulate a real network environment, please enable 3 ms of network latency on `node1` using the command below:
+To simulate a real network environment, please enable 3 ms of network latency on client nodes using the command below:

 ```shell
 cd oreo/benchmarks/cmd/scripts/setup